gojack10/PRISM/README.md

 ## Current State and Limitations

-- The project successfully collects and processes various types of financial data.
+- Collects and processes various types of financial data.
 - An XGBoost model is implemented for stock price prediction, with basic feature importance analysis and hyperparameter tuning.
 - The system is set up to handle multiple stock tickers as defined in the configuration.
-- Sentiment analysis using the Claude AI model is integrated, providing an additional layer of analysis.
+- Sentiment analysis using the Claude AI API is integrated

 Please note:
 - The project is still in development and may require further refinement and testing.